 Bruxism, also known as teeth grinding or clenching is common and can be painful and damaging to your teeth and many people may not even be aware of their own grinding.
 Some signs that you may experience if you are a teeth grinder are waking up with dull headaches, jaw soreness, face pain, and fatigue since it can disrupt sleep.
 In some cases, it’s the bedroom partner who hears the grinding.
 When grinding occurs regularly over time and is not cared for it can cause broken teeth, loss of tooth enamel, and in severe cases, loss of teeth.
 Luckily, a night guard - which a protective oral device custom made to fit each patient to prevent further damage to the enamel, gum tissue, and bone caused by grinding.
 Talk to your dentist if you suspect you may be grinding your teeth.

-All instruments used in a patient’s mouth have gone through a strict sterilization process regulated under Provincial Law by The Royal College of Dental Surgeons of Ontario - RCDSO.
-The sterilization process kills all microorganisms and spores.
+All instruments used in a patient’s mouth have gone through a strict sterilization process regulated under Provincial and Federal Law by The Royal College of Dental Surgeons of Ontario - RCDSO.
+This sterilization process kills all microorganisms and spores.
 Autoclaving is the most common method for sterilizing instruments, this method involves the instruments undergoing saturated steam at a high pressure to remove all microorganisms and bacteria.
 Under very strict guidelines, the Home of Dentistry ensures optimal patient safety by maintaining a safe and hygienic work environment at all times.
-Our main priority is our patients health and safety and we will take each and every precautionary measure to ensure optimal level of care for each individual.
+Our main priority is our patients health and safety and we take each and every precautionary measure to ensure optimal level of care for each individual.

 Contrary to popular belief, the myth that dental cleanings wear away enamel is false.
 Dental cleanings remove harmful plaque and tartar build-up that promote gingivitis, tooth decay, bone loss, gum recession, and many other oral conditions if not removed.
 Your hygienist is the most qualified provider that can perform the cleaning and will do so only to benefit you as the patient without causing harm or discomfort.
 Regular dental cleanings are an important component in maintaining an overall healthy lifestyle.